sjp38/hackermail/USAGE.md

 `h` and `l` keys scroll the screen left and right one column, respectively.

+`w` and `b` keys move the cursor to the next and the previous words, respectively.

+`g` key highlights and unhighlights (toggle) the row and the column of the current cursor.

 `q` key quits current screen.  `Q` key quits `hkml` at once.

 Mails List Screen